-Marketplace allows people to list and browse items for sale and filter results by location, price or categories such as furniture, electronics and apparel.
+Marketplace allows people to list and browse items for sale and filter results by location, price, or categories such as furniture, electronics, and apparel.
 People looking to use Marketplace can tap the new shopfront icon in the latest version of the Facebook app, while desktop users can click on a dedicated Marketplace tab.
-Buyers and sellers can communicate with each other using Messenger, and negotiate the terms of the sale.
+Buyers and sellers can communicate with each other using Messenger and negotiate the terms of the sale.
 They can also keep track of all current and past transactions in the ‘Your Items’ section.

-The platform has also built a variety of tools to help rights owners protect their IP rights on Marketplace, which includes tailored reporting forms to report content as well as a specialized tool to efficiently identify and report content that brands think infringe their IP on Marketplace, buy-sell groups, and ads.
+The platform has also built a variety of tools to help rights owners protect their IP rights on Marketplace, which includes tailored reporting forms to report content as well as a specialized tool to efficiently identify and report content that brands think to infringe their IP on Marketplace, buy-sell groups, and ads.